DamienIrving/teaching/amos-icshmo/README.md

 ## Workshop outline

-Task: Plot the global precipitation climatology (over land) for the ACCESS1-3 and CSIRO-Mk3-6-0 models.
+Task: Write a command line program that plots the precipitation climatology for a selected month of the year.
+It must be able to handle any arbitrary CMIP5 data file and the user must have the option to apply a land or ocean mask.

 #### 0. Tour of the stack